Best gout homeopathic doctor, clinic, treatment, remedies in Sunnyvale

 organs – such as liver, kidneys, and heart

-Alcoholic drinks raise the level of uric acid in the blood by increasing its production in the liver and reducing how much is passed out in urine.
+Alcoholic drinks raise the level of uric acid in the blood by increasing its production in the liver and reducing how much is passed out in the urine.

 Beer and spirits do this more than wine, and beer also contains significant quantities of purines.
 Moderate consumption of wine – one or two glasses a day – should not significantly increase your risk of gout.